 A variety of temperatures and climates - Canberra weather

 Each of the four seasons in Canberra offer beauty and charm.
 Spring has glorious days and millions of flowers bloom in the city.
 The mornings are fresh, but the days are bright and sunny.
 Summer is hot, dry and with little humidity.
 There are endless opportunities to explore the great outdoors and the nights are balmy and perfect for an Aussie BBQ.
 A golden hue falls over the city in autumn, and winter is the perfect time to snuggle up in front of a fire.
 Camping in winter could be a bit too chilly, depending on your camper’s facilities.

 Canberra not where you want to begin your journey?
-Check out the other Australia campervan hire options on offer with Motorhome Republic and choose from locations like Sydney, Perth, Cairns, campervan hire from Melbourne or a motorhome rental from Tasmania.
+Check out the other Australia campervan hire options on offer with Motorhome Republic and choose from locations like Brisbane, Perth, Cairns or a motorhome rental from Tasmania.

 Canberra Motorhome Facts

 - Lowest price guarantee

 - Real reviews from real customers

 Top locations in Australia

 |Adelaide||1451 deals live|